xtjoeytx/GServer-v2/bin/docs/extension-clientsidejoin.md

 The clientside join extension allows original and clientside classic mode servers to use the `join` command in clientside scripts.

+This extension is disabled if an NPC-Server is being used (you can add clientside script to a class, which makes this hack unnecessary).

 ## How to enable

 Enable the following option in your `serveroptions.txt` file: